 I’ve talked a little before about the food power struggle we have in our house, and nine months later the battle still rages on.

-Because you see, I live in a world full of flavors, seasons, and marinades (hence this little food blog) while The Husband… well, doesn’t.
+Because you see, I live in a world full of flavors, seasons, and marinades (hence this little food blog) while an old friend of mine… well, doesn’t.

 If he had his way, he’d have grilled fish all by itself without a spec of breading or even a dab of tartar.
 He’d have steak without a drop of sauce or just a hint of seasoning, though most of the time he’s perfectly fine without the herbs.
 He tells me that he just likes the taste of the meat and doesn’t need to add anything to it to make it better.